formix/Formix.Semaphore/README.md

 A semaphore is an abstraction on a resource that is available in limited quantity.
 For example, you could have a subscription to an online service that limits the number of simultaneous connection from your account to two.
-To make sure you don't try to use more connection than you should, just run your code in an asynchronous method inside the semaphore.
+To make sure you don't use more connection than you should at any time, run your code using the semaphore's `Execute` method.

 ```c#
         var semaphore = Semaphore.Initialize("connections", 2);